matthewrkula/leapdj-mhacks/README.md

   - Controlling pitch and tempo using one hand with five fingers spread out.
   - Reversing the song when two hands are detected (move second hand in/out for "scratching" effect)
   - Playing extra audio with one spinning finger (siren.mp3 will play right now)

+This project requires the LeapSDK and the Java Media Framework (JMF) for audio playback.